SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Socat Relaying Socket"

+    Socat is a linux tool used to relay local socket or internal network connection, this technics is often used by attacker to bypass security equipment such as firewall

+    - **Effort:** intermediate

+??? abstract "Socat Reverse Shell Detection"

+    Socat is a linux tool used to relay or open reverse shell that is often used by attacker to bypass security equipment

+    - **Effort:** intermediate

 ??? abstract "SolarWinds Suspicious File Creation"

     Detects SolarWinds process creating a file with a suspicious extension.
 The process solarwinds.businesslayerhost.exe created an unexpected file whose extension is ".exe", ".ps1", ".jpg", ".png" or ".dll".